mastro35/thepythoncorner/_posts/2016-12-22-python-metaclasses.md

 a_class = my_derived_class()
 ```

-If you try this example, you will see that the last line (the one that tries to instantiate the derived class) will raise\n
-the following exception:
+If you try this example, you will see that the last line (the one that tries to instantiate the derived class) will raise the following exception:

 ```console
 TypeError: Can't instantiate abstract class my_derived_class with abstract methods foo